-T12.
-Cascading of Performance Counters does not work Correctly when Forced Overflow is Enabled
+V12.
+Cascading of Performance Counters does not Work Correctly When Forced

+Overflow is Enabled

-- Problem: The performance counters are organized into pairs.
-When the CASCADE bit of the Counter Configuration Control Register (CCCR) is set, a counter that overflows will continue to count in the other counter of the pair.
+Problem: The performance counters are organized into pairs.
+When the CASCADE bit of the Counter longer cascades.

+Configuration Control Register (CCCR) is set, a counter that overflows will continue to count in the other counter of the pair.
 The FORCE_OVF bit forces the counters to overflow on every non-zero increment.
-When the FORCE_OVF bit is set, the counter overflow bit will be set but the counter no longer cascades. - Implication: The performance counters do not cascade when the FORCE_OVF bit is set. - Workaround: None identified - Status: For the steppings affected, see the Summary Table of Changes.
+When the FORCE_OVF bit is set, the counter overflow bit will be set but the counter no

-T13.
+Implication: The performance counters do not cascade when the FORCE OVF bit is set.

+V13.
 EMON Event Counting of x87 Loads may not Work as Expected

-- Problem: If a performance counter is set to count x87 loads and floating point exceptions are unmasked, the FPU Operand Data Pointer (FDP) may become corrupted. - Implication: When this erratum occurs, the FPU Operand Data Pointer (FDP) may become corrupted. - Workaround: This erratum will not occur with floating point exceptions masked.
-If floating point exceptions are unmasked, then performance counting of x87 loads should be disabled. - Status: For the steppings affected, see the Summary Table of Changes.
+Problem: If a performance counter is set to count x87 loads and floating point exceptions are unmasked, the

+FPU Operand Data Pointer (FDP) may become corrupted.

+Implication: When this erratum occurs, the FPU Operand Data Pointer (FDP) may become corrupted.

+Workaround: This erratum will not occur with floating point exceptions masked.
+If floating point exceptions are unmasked, then performance counting of x87 loads should be disabled.

-T14.
-Speculative Page Fault may cause Livelock
+V14.
+Speculative Page Fault may Cause Livelock

-- Problem: If the processor detects a page fault which is corrected before the operating system page fault handler can be called e.g. DMA activity modifies the page tables and the corrected page tables are left in a non-accessed or not dirty state, the processor may livelock.
-Intel has not been able to reproduce this erratum with commercial software. - Implication: Should this erratum be encountered the processor will livelock resulting in a system hang or operating system failure. - Workaround: It is possible for the BIOS to contain a workaround for this erratum. - Status: For the steppings affected, see the Summary Table of Changes.
+Problem: If the processor detects a page fault which is corrected before the operating system page fault handler can be called e.g. DMA activity modifies the page tables and the corrected page tables are left in a non-accessed or not dirty state, the processor may livelock.
+Intel has not been able to reproduce this erratum with commercial software.

+Implication: Should this erratum be encountered the processor will livelock resulting in a system hang or operating system failure.

+Workaround: It is possible for the BIOS to contain a workaround for this erratum.

-T15.
-Incorrect Data may be Returned When Page Tables are in Write Combining Memory (WC) Space
+V15.
+Incorrect Data May be Returned When Page Tables Are In Write Combining Memory (WC) Space welliory (vvc) Space to cacheable memory may complete with incorrect data.

-- Problem: If page directories and/or page tables are located in Write Combining (WC) memory, speculative loads to cacheable memory may complete with incorrect data. - Implication: Cacheable loads to memory mapped using page tables located in write combining memory may return incorrect data.
+Problem: If page directories and/or page tables are located in Write Combining (WC) memory, speculative loads incorrect data.
 Intel has not been able to reproduce this erratum with commercially available software.